Vlašim

 Vlašim (/cs/; Wlaschim) is a town in Benešov District in the Central Bohemian Region of the Czech Republic.
 It has about 11,000 inhabitants.
+The town is located on the Blanice River in the Vlašim Uplands.

-Vlašim is known for the Vlašim Castle and its English park.
+Vlašim is home to the company Sellier & Bellot, a manufacturer of ammunition.
+The town is known for the Vlašim Castle and its English park.

 Administrative division

 Vlašim consists of seven municipal parts (in brackets population according to the 2021 census):